Spotting: how can I stop this discharge outside my period?

-Have you ever noticed small pink or red spots at the bottom of your panties outside your periods period?
+Have you ever noticed small pink or red spots at the bottom of your panties outside your period?
 Don't worry, this phenomenon happens to many menstruating women.

 What is spotting?

-What is the difference between spotting and periods ?
+What's the difference between spotting and menstruation?

 Finally, spotting is generally painless, with no symptoms other than bleeding.
 Unlike menstruation, which often causes problems such as stomach pains.